+We aim to create a revolutionary paradigm for building collective power and healing trauma by using art and media.
+We hope to use Hecate Society as a platform that can bring decentralized support to refugees, particularly LGBTQ+ femme and youth voices to produce their own narratives and bring their own voices and stories to the forefront.
+We hope to acknowledge and raise awareness around how the exodus is directly intertwined with indigenous sovereignty and climate change.
 We believe that media and art can be used not only to reframe problematic narratives and build alternative ones, but also, as a form of therapy, to heal identity and community based trauma.
 The content we produce is created through a mutual exchange of ideas, using casual interviews that also serve as therapeutic and healing moments that can help us and the interviewees process traumatic experiences and beautiful experiences alike.
 When we build our content, we are building deeper friendships.
 We aim to capture the totality of people’s humanity, suffering and most importantly, their resistance.

 *QTPOC: Queer, Trans, People of Color